mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/install/configuration/http-proxy/index.md

     ./dkp install kommander --installer-config ./install.yaml
     ```

-1. Configure the `kommander-flux` namespace and label it such that the Gatekeeper mutation is active on the namespace.
+1. Configure the `kommander-flux` namespace and adjust the label so the Gatekeeper mutation is active on the namespace:

     ```bash
     kubectl label namespace kommander-flux gatekeeper.d2iq.com/mutate=pod-proxy